 Both authors are big names into changing behavior and habits.
 It seemed only fair then that I make a quick comparison for you.

 Tony Robbins is more precise and more action-oriented on changing habits.
 So I recommend you check his work such as Creating Lasting Change and Personal Power II to change your own habits.

 Just be advised Robbins often calls habits neuro-associations.

-I do leverage both though for my Social Power.
+I do leverage both though for Power University.

-The Power of Habit adds very important theory around habits and neuro association which is very useful for your understanding.
+The Power of Habit adds some theory around habits and neuro association which is very useful for your understanding.